 If there are multiple or larger pipes passing through the floor make hole(s) on the plank 1" greater than the diameter of the pipe, cut the plank with a 45° angle towards the hole.
 The cut-off piece edges are glued in the position again.
 Glue pieces together and engage with adhesive on subfloor for added stability.

 STEP 8.

-Be sure to affix baseboards or moldings to the walls, not to the floors.
+To ensure the floor is able to "expand & contract" freely, be sure to affix baseboards or moldings to the walls, not to the floors.

 Threshold T-Molding Reducer Quarter Round Stairnose